cures-hub/cures-condec-jira/README.md

 ### Download of Precompiled .jar-File
 The precompiled .jar-File for the latest release can be found here: https://github.com/cures-hub/cures-condec-jira/releases/latest

-### Installation in JIRA
+### Installation in Jira
-[The ConDec JIRA plug-in is available via the Atlassian Marketplace.]( https://marketplace.atlassian.com/apps/1219690/decision-documentation-and-exploration)
+[The ConDec Jira plug-in is available via the Atlassian Marketplace.]( https://marketplace.atlassian.com/apps/1219690/decision-documentation-and-exploration)

-Alternatively, the plug-in can be installed via uploading the .jar file to your JIRA application:
+Alternatively, the plug-in can be installed via uploading the .jar file to your Jira application:
-- As a system administrator, navigate to JIRA's administration console and click the "Add-ons" tab.
+- As a system administrator, navigate to Jira's administration console and click the "Add-ons" tab.
 - Select "Manage add-ons" on the side-bar.
 - Click on "Upload add-on" and select the previously compiled .jar file.
 - Click "Upload" for upload and installation.